oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
     Paths = Enumerated(Pointer(Catalog))

-In this example, Catalog field "a" is a single type and field "b" is designated as a collection by the "dir" option ("dirname/").
+In this example, Catalog field "a" is a single type and field "b" is designated as a collection by the "dir" option (shown as "b/").
-Simplifying generates an Enumerated type listing the identifiers of all leaf types in and under Catalog:
+Simplifying replaces Paths with an Enumerated type containing JSON Pointers to all leaf types in and under Catalog:

     Paths = Enumerated {
         1 a,                    // Item 1